- What is P2RE?

 You can also refer to the ASIC website here for further information.

 - Who can borrow?

 Do you own any real estate and need funding against it?
 To buy it?
 To hold it?
 To refurbish it?
 To develop on it?
 We are not a bank which means we don’t have their restrictive rules and inefficient processes.
 All we do is assess the risk and if we think it is suitable, we provide funding.

 We undertake due diligence to ensure both we and our investors are comfortable.
 First mortgages, second mortgages or equity; land, investment or development; residential, commercial or retail.
 If it’s property and it makes sense, we’ll fund it.

 - Do you have a licence?

-Qualitas, which provides investors with participations in the loans via the subparticipation agreement, is the holder of an Australian Financial Services Licence.
-Peer Estate operates as an authorised representative under Qualitas' Australian Financial Services Licence and provides management and day to day administrative and operational advice to Qualitas in relation to all loans.
-We take our licensing responsibilities seriously.
+Arch Finance Pty Ltd as trustee for the Arch Finance Unit Trust, which provides investors with participations in the loans via the subparticipation agreement, is the holder of an Australian Financial Services Licence.
+Arch Finance Pty Ltd as trustee for the Arch Finance Unit Trust provides management and other day to day administrative and operational advice to Peer Estate in relation to all loans.
+Arch Finance Pty Ltd as trustee for the Arch Finance Unit Trust takes its licensing responsibilities seriously.

 Fees and charges